Arthritis is a common joint problem that affects around 350 million people worldwide at any given time.

-Along with helping with relaxation, improving sleep and focus, and better digestion, one of the most common reasons that people use CBD oil is to help with pain management.
+Along with helping with relaxation, improving focus, and restoring homeostasis, one of the most common reasons that people are looking to use CBD oil is to attain overall wellness.
+People that deal with arthritis are wondering if CBD could help them regain wellness in the affected areas.

 This article will cover: